mrkutly/blog/src/posts/sapper-authenticated-sessions/index.md

 }
 ```

-So here, we are getting token from the server, attaching it to the session, and sending it back
+In this function, we are getting token from the server, attaching it to the session, and sending it back
 to the client.
 If there is an error, we will just send the error message back to the client.

 ---